GiovaLomba/parse_tuples/ReadMe.md

 The overall complexity in the worst case should be of order `N`, where `N` is the size of the input.

+### Building
+Just use the `parse_tuple.hpp` file wherever you need it.
+Some template features used by the code requires a C++ 17 capable compiler; older compiler may generate some warning, unwanted behaviour, or not compile at all.
+In those cases be sure to run at least the basic functional tests given.

 ### Tests
 In the code are given some basic functional tests which demonstrate some use cases and check expected behaviour is confirmed for some edge cases.